Dear Park Ranger

 Dear Park Ranger is now available through independent booksellers!
 Check out Bookshop.org to purchase it online through your favorite store or to locate one close to you.

-Likewise, visit Homebound Publications, Dear Park Ranger’s independent publisher, which explores “the intersection of the natural landscape and the interior landscape.”
+Likewise, visit Wayfarer Books, Dear Park Ranger’s independent publisher, which explores “the intersection of the natural landscape and the interior landscape.”

-And don’t forget Amazon, Barnes & Noble, and Goodreads, which offer numerous ratings and written reviews in addition to what appears on Kirkus Reviews.
+And don’t forget Amazon, Barnes & Noble, and Goodreads, which offer numerous ratings and written reviews in addition to what appears on Kirkus Reviews and River Teeth.

 Trade Paperback 978-1-956368-52-9